 Withholdings and deductions have two crucial elements in common: taking out the correct amount for each employee and then sending these funds to the proper tax agency or service provider.

 It’s your responsibility as the business owner to withhold and pay federal income tax for your employees.
-First, remember that income tax relies on two factors: 1) the gross pay or wages you pay an employee and 2) the withholding allowance information that employee provided on their W-4 form.
+First, remember that income tax relies on two factors: 1) the gross pay or wages you pay an employee and 2) the withholding information that employees provided on their W-4 form.
 You already know their pay rate.
-Their W-4 form will tell you if you need to withhold taxes for them at the married or single rate, how many allowances they claimed, and any additional amounts the employee wants withheld from those earnings.
+Their W-4 form will tell you if you need to withhold taxes for them at the married or single rate, how many dependents they claimed, and any additional amounts the employee wants to be withheld from those earnings.

 Each state sets its own unemployment insurance rate, so there is no standard across the U.S. When you register with your state as an employer, they will also require you to sign up with the state unemployment agency as well.
 The important thing to remember when calculating SUI is that you must pay these taxes based on where your employee lives, not where you operate your business.
 If you have a team of remote workers, this can get a bit complicated, but most states have online resources to help you find your way.

 Currently, five states have some form of state disability insurance that is withheld from employee paychecks: California, Hawaii, New Jersey, New York, and Rhode Island.
 Each has different requirements for withholding rates as well as how they define wages and more.

 This tax funds unemployment benefits for employees who lose their jobs.
 As an employer, you will need to calculate 6% of the wages each employee earns to determine how much you owe in federal unemployment taxes.
 However, FUTA is not withheld from the employee’s wages, so don’t make that mistake.